-The Healthy Corner Store Initiative is a community campaign to add healthy options and variety to the food available at small markets in Providence and Pawtucket, especially focusing on convenient snacks that are available to kids.
-By working with store owners, vendors, youth, and community residents, the HCSI wants to make it easier for all families to find and cook healthy food.
+The Healthy Corner Store Initiative was a community campaign to add healthy options and variety to the food available at small markets in Providence and Pawtucket, especially focusing on convenient snacks that are available to kids.
+By working with store owners, vendors, youth, and community residents, the HCSI ‘s goal was to make it easier for all families to find and cook healthy food.
 Choosing more fruits, vegetables, and whole grains is a great way to take care of your body and reduce your risk of obesity, diabetes, and other diet-related illnesses.

 If you don’t see fresh produce, fruit cups, or other healthy snack options like granola bars, trail mix, pretzels, raisins, and low-fat chips at your favorite corner store, make sure to ask for them!

 Phase I: The initiative began with educational workshops in elementary, middle, and high schools.
 Students and/or parents led neighborhood surveys to find interested corner store owners.
 Once stores sign up, the HCSI did customer surveys to figure out healthy products that customers want and changes they want to see.
 In 2010 we launched the HCSI with a food- and fun-filled Iron Chef Cook-Off Competition at Feinstein High School, and raised funds for Phase II.